Antistatique-Test/project-a/README.md/README.md

 # Project A

-A project to test Jira integration.
+A project to test Jira integration and sync.